nativlevy/FairCap/README.md

 This will run the main experiment using the greedy approach for fair prescription rules.

-### Cosamix Algorithm
+### CauSumX Algorithm

-To run the Cosamix algorithm, use the following command:
+To run the CauSumX algorithm, use the following command:

 ```
-python causumx.py
+python CauSumX.py
 ```

-This will execute the Cosamix algorithm for causal inference and treatment effect estimation.
+This will execute the CauSumX algorithm for causal inference and treatment effect estimation.

 ## File Structure and Main Functions